Puerto Vallarta Retreat Intensives

 Suggested Equipment

 Please bring the following for practice: 1-2 dense blankets, yoga mat, water bottle and writing material.
+Bolsters, chairs, straps, foam chip blocks, wood bricks and extra blankets will be provided.

 The climate is tropical and semi-humid with an average temperature of 29C.
 Please bring comfortable, casual and light clothing.
-Shorts or tights and t-shirts for practice.
+Shorts or tights and t-shirts or tanks for practice.
 It can be cool in the early morning and in the evening, a light sweater may be required.

 Please bring insect repellent (if you are sensitive to mosquitoes) and sunscreen.